Kristinita/KristinitaPelican/content/IT-articles/Fastest-way-to-add-new-version-of-Sublime-Text-3-package.md

 + *changelogCommand* — command, that generate changelog to `https://github.com/<your username>/<your repository>/releases`.
 Command must stdout to console.
 + `#!json "release": true,` — [post changelog](https://www.npmjs.com/package/release-it#%EF%B8%8F-configuration) to `https://github.com/<your username>/<your repository>/releases`.
 + *GITHUB_TOKEN* — your [*GITHUB_TOKEN* environment variable](#github-token),
++ `#!json "npm": {"publish": false},` — don't publish release to [npm](https://www.npmjs.com/).
+We are writing Sublime Text package, not npm modules, so needs this parameter.
 + `#!json "safeBump": false,` — that correct version in `https://github.com/<your username>/<your repository>/releases`; see [issue](https://github.com/webpro/release-it/issues/218) for details.
 + `#!json "tagName": "st3-%s"` — [correct tag name](https://github.com/wbond/package_control/issues/1217#issuecomment-280041797) for Package Control.
 Tags for Sublime Text 3 must be in *st3-&lt;your version&gt;* format, for example — *st3-4.14.7*.